Recycle water and save money for your wash bay

 -

-Design the system including collection, storage, and treatment options, as well as liquid waste disposal.
+Design the system including collection, storage, ongoing maintenance and treatment options, as well as liquid waste disposal.
 This should include what to do in the case of system failure to dispose of wash down water.
-The design should prevent storm water runoff from entering the system to prevent overload.
+The design should prevent stormwater runoff from entering the system to prevent overload.

 -